 A live-in carer, is often described as a companion, a friend and a 24/7 source of support.
 A round-the-clock carer is someone that has been vetted and DBS checked, fully-trained, and chosen for their trustworthiness, honesty, compassion and personality as well as their experience.

-A live-in carers role is to support you or your loved one on a daily basis, to ensure their continued wellbeing and provide your peace of mind and reassurance that there is someone on hand who can respond with compassion, quickly and appropriately if an emergency arises.
+A live-in carers role is to support you or your loved one on a daily basis, to provide live-in care at home to ensure their continued wellbeing and provide your peace of mind and reassurance that there is someone on hand who can respond with compassion, quickly and appropriately if an emergency arises.

 Selecting a live-in carer that matches your loved one’s emotional, physical, medical and wellbeing needs is vital, and we place a huge amount of importance on this.
 A live-in carer will be on hand for the daily chores, such as helping your loved one to get up, take a bath and get dressed, as well as making meals, popping to the shops, walking the dog and providing help with the cleaning, washing and ironing – all valuable daily necessities.
 Your live-in carer will be selected with the experience to match any medical or physical needs that your loved one has whether that’s Dementia, Parkinsons, multiple sclerosis, dyspraxia, stroke, muscular dystrophy or degenerative conditions too, so that you can have the peace of mind that you are in safe and qualified hands.